Azure/azure-cli-extensions/src/aem/readme.md

 # Azure CLI Enhanced Monitoring Extension #
-This is an extension to azure cli which provides command to configure, verify and remove Azure Enhanced Monitoring Extension for SAP
+This is an extension to azure cli which provides commands to configure, verify and remove Azure Enhanced Monitoring Extension for SAP

 ## How to use ##
 First, install the extension: